craigfay/changelog/README.md

 # Dec 14, 2019
 * There are several types of physical objects that can be used as qubits for quantum computing, including photons, neutrons, and electrons.
 * Some researchers are currently using the outermost electron of phosphorous atoms as qubits.
 These electrons act like [bar magnets](https://www.google.com/search?q=bar+magnet), orienting themselves parallel to any magnetic field that they're within.
 It's helpful to conceptualize them as a needle in a compass, which acts the same way.
 * In theory, you could turn a compass needle 180 degrees against its natural orientation, and it would be stable.
 This would be it's highest energy state, and the qubit equivalent is called "spin-up".
+[Source](https://www.youtube.com/watch?v=g_IaVepNDT4)
+* To actually create a measurable qubit, engineers take a single atom, and encase it in a silicon crystal, which is placed next to a tiny transistor.
+To differentiate the energy state of the atom's electron, you need to apply a strong magnetic field using a [superconducting magnet](https://en.wikipedia.org/wiki/Superconducting_magnet) (basically a large coil of superconducting wire).
+Introducing the magnet will put the electron in "spin-down".
+Applying some amount of energy could put the electron in "spin-up", but at room temperature, it would just bounce back and forth between the two orientations.
+Bringing the temperature very near absolute zero is the way to guarantee that the electron is "spin-down".
+The surrounding thermal energy is what might cause it to become "spin-up".

 # Dec 13, 2019
 * Google awards better search result rankings to pages that use [AMP](https://amp.dev/documentation/examples/) to display their content.